2-Family House Plans

 Exclusive House Plans

-Dream Home Source brings you this unmatched collection of plans thanks to Hanley Wood's exclusive relationships with four of the country's top designers - Frank Betz Associates, Donald A. Gardner Architects, Inc., Dan Sater and Visbeen Architects.
+Dream Home Source brings you this unmatched collection of plans thanks to Zonda's exclusive relationships with four of the country's top designers - Frank Betz Associates, Donald A. Gardner Architects, Inc., Dan Sater and Visbeen Architects.
 These homes represent the latest in design concepts, incorporating classic style with modern conveniences.

 French Country House Plans